 Check also the 5 long PTFE tubes leading the filament up tu the MMU unit.
 See if the mmu2-rear-PTFE-holder is not tightened too much: manually push the filament back and forth through this section, it should be passing through without any resistance.
 The gap between the PTFE holder plate and the mmu2-pulley-body might be also too big (screws are not tightened enough), in which case the PTFE tubes might accidentally snap out.

 In most cases, it’s because of filament strings or the filament retracting with a thick end.
 The shape of the filament tip is very important for a successful MMU print.
 The tip should be pointy, but there must not be any lump or string.
 The diameter of the tip can be slightly bigger than the rest of the filament, but not too much.

-To solve this in the short term, unscrew both Festo fittings of the PTFE tube connecting the MMU and the extruder.
+To solve this, unscrew both Festo fittings of the PTFE tube connecting the MMU and the extruder.
 The filament string will probably stick out of MMU2S unit.
 Pull approximately 20 cm of filament out of the unit and cut it (the MMU gears have likely damaged part of the string, so it’s better to remove it).
 Make sure the filament can go freely through the tube and that the tube is clean inside.
 Mount everything back and resume print.

 Individual filament length calibration

 On the MMU2S upgrade, both filament sensors (FINDA and the IR sensor) are cooperating, so there is no reason to do this calibration anymore.
 The length of the filament is measured automatically thanks to the new IR filament sensor mechanism.